delphix/delphix-ibm-cloud-schematics/README.md

 ### Support
 This product is provided and supported by Delphix.
 If you encounter an issue that requires opening a support case, click Get help? at the beginning of this page or go directly to [Delphix support page](https://support.delphix.com).
 For issues with the underlying IBM Cloud resources, open a support case in the IBM Cloud Support Center.
 [The Delphix support policies](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Delphix_Support_Policies_(KBA1504)) are based on your support plan level.
 You must have a [Delphix Support account](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Customer_Support_User_Account_Registration_Policy_(KBA1028)) to file a case.

+### About BYOL
+BYOL (Bring Your Own License) solutions let you run software on Compute Engine while using licenses purchased directly from the provider.
+IBM Cloud only charges you for the infrastructure costs, giving you the flexibility to purchase and manage your own licenses.
+[Contact Delphix](https://www.delphix.com/company/contact) for more information.

+### End User License Agreement
+By subscribing to this product you agree to terms and conditions outlined in the product [End User License Agreement (EULA](https://www.delphix.com/sites/default/files/2019-04/Delphix-Product-License-and-Services-Agreement-Commercial.pdf).

 ### Authors

 * **Doug Smith** - *Initial work* - [Delphix](https://www.delphix.com)